melezhik/SparrowCI/reporters.md

 # Reporters

-SparrowCI instances administrators might configure SparrowCI instance integration with third party external services by using reporters mechanism.
+SparrowCI instances administrators might configure integration of SparrowCI instance with third party external services by using reporters mechanism.

+Reporter(s) is a plain SparrowCI pipeline(s) gets executed after _regular_ SparrowCI pipeline has finished.

+They are effective mechanism of any sorts of notifications.
+Following environment variables are available in reporter pipeline:

+* BUILD_STATUS

+Pipeline build status

+* BUILD_URL

+Http url for build report

 # Examples

 ## Bugzilla

-In this flow after _every_ pipeline has been executed, SparrowCI notifies Bugzilla service with a build information and optionally close a related bug:
+In this flow SparrowCI notifies Bugzilla service with a build information and optionally close a related bug:

 ```bash
 cat << 'HERE' > ~/.sparkyci/reporters/bugzilla.yaml